wp-plugins/external-video-for-everybody/readme.txt

 == Changelog ==

 = 0.6 =
+* adds an option to omit posters (as required for iPad playback)
-* adds support for query elements in URL's to media assets
+* adds experimental support for query elements in URL's to media assets
 * adds a missing period for embedded flash encoding

 = 0.5 =